MorceNOX/cat-reader/README.md

 ## Why we show the texts in ASCII Art letters?

- Well, because it is "cool", it is "nice" and because it runs perfectly in any terminal showing any text in big beautiful letters.
+ Well, because it is "cool", it is "nice" and because it runs perfectly in any terminal showing any text in big beautiful letters, without requiring any graphic tool or library.
+It is all just in your terminal.
 You can easily even control the zoom in and out using your terminal shortcuts (*generally `Ctrl +` or `Ctrl Shift +` to zoom in and `Ctrl -` to zoom out*).

 ## Requirements